kardinal-eros/sabotagmaps/example.md

 The mapping scheme for the recording of the (vascular plant) flora of Central Europe (“Kartierung der Flora Mitteleuropas”) conists of a recangular grid defined in the space of geographic corrdinates and supplemented with a unique id field (Niklfeld 1971).

 The basic unit is the so called *Grundfeld* or grid unit.
 In the package's naming conventions this is called: `GRID`.
 It measures 10 × 6 degrees in geographic coordinates.
 The grid unit is further subdivided into four *Quadranten* or grid cells (`GRIDCELL`) in the shape of 5 × 3 degrees.
 According to this, there is a hierarchy of two resolutions.
-Grid units can be developed further into sixteenth part.
-The  *Quadranten* resolution has become traditional for botanists and policy makers and is well known.
+Note, grid units can be developed further into sixteenth part.
+The  grdi cell resolution (*Quadranten*) has become traditional among botanists and policy makers and is well known.
 See Niklfeld (1971) for an early reference.
-He uses the grid unit for a continental wide map, although the data collected were recorded a finer levels.

 You might for sure know the name of your home grid cell (*Quadrant*), do you?
 Mine is `8244-1`!